Hedhvick Hirav

 Financial Advantages

-- Direct cash discount at point-of-sale.
+- Lower Purchase Price: Direct cash discount at point-of-sale.

 Environmental & Social Benefits